emanguy/Curse-of-Strahd/Locations/Barovia/Van Richten's Tower.md

 * The tower is affected by a ward called **Khazan's Spell Drain** which acts as the spell _Antimagic Field_ centered on the tower and going out 5 feet from it in all directions
   * This doesn't affect magic spells, traps, or constructs that [[Khazan]] put together

+## First Floor

+### 1 - Ezmerelda's Magic Wagon
+> Under layers of mud, this wagon sports a fresh coat of purple paint, and its wheels have fancy gold trim.
+A brass lantern hangs from each corner, and red drapes cover a tombstone-shaped window on each side.
+A steel padlock secures the back door, hanging from which is a cheap wooden sign that reads "Keep out!"

+### 2 - Tower Door

+### 3 - Rickety Scaffolding

+### 4 - Tower, First Floor

+## Second Floor

+### 5 - Tower, Second Floor

+## Third Floor

+### 6 - Tower, Third Floor

+## Fourth Floor

+### 7 - Tower, Fourth Floor